Colorado Student Grants for College

 Pell Grant Information

-Pell Grants are federally funded and intended for undergraduate students and have specific requirements.
-Not dependent on additional funds awarded, Pell Grants are paid at least once per semester or term.
-Awarding between $400.00 and $5,550 per academic year the Pell Grant is contigent on the number of credits students plan to take.
-Students can also apply for assistance for summer sessions if at least 6 credits are taken.
+Pell Grants are federally funded and intended only for undergraduate students.
+They have a number of specific requirements to restrict who gets them and ensure that they are going to the students who need them most.
+Pell grants are not dependent on additional funds awarded, but are paid at least once per semester or term regardless of other funds you may receive.
+Awarding between $400.00 and $5,550 per academic year, the Pell Grant is generously awarded based on financial need and is contingent on the number of credits students plan to take.
+Notably, students can also apply for assistance for summer sessions if at least 6 credits are taken.

 The following requirements are needed for consideration: